-Column 1 Column 2 Conditions that must be complied with when supplying animals Species or breed of animal 1 Cats and dogs (under 18 months of age) 1) The supplier must provide the person who is obtaining the animal with documented evidence 6 the the animal- o. ago, ' ́ v \ nas received all core vaccines in accordance with the recommendations in the Australian /eterinary Association's policy on vaccination of dogs and cats; (b) h nas been wormed; and, ' ́ A nas been micro-chipped in accordance with the Animal Management (Cats and Dogs) Act 2008.
-2) Counc upplier must lodge a North Burnett Regional cil Animal Change of Ownership Form within 14 of supply.
+Column 1 Species or breed of animal Column 2 Conditions that must be complied with when supplying animals Cats and dogs (under 18 months of age) 1) The supplier must provide the person who is obtaining the animal with documented evidence 6 that the animal- (a) has received all core vaccines in accordance with the recommendations in the Australian Veterinary Association's policy on vaccination of dogs and cats; (b) has been wormed; and, (c) has been micro-chipped in accordance with the Animal Management (Cats and Dogs) Act 2008.
+2) The supplier must lodge a North Burnett Regional Council Animal Change of Ownership Form within 14 days of supply.